ducakar/TextureReplacer/README.md

       Suits/[<subDir>/]<suit>/EVAjetpack         // EVA jetpack
       Suits/[<subDir>/]<suit>/EVAjetpackNRM      // EVA jetpack normal map

-The level textures (`kerbalMainGrey#`, `kerbalHelmetGrey#`, `EVAtexture#` and `EVAhelmet#`) are optional.
+The level textures are optional.
 If missing, level 0 texture will be used for all levels for that part of suit.

 For generic Kerbals, heads are selected independently form suits so any head can be paired with any of the suits and each head has an equal chance of being selected.

-See configuration file contents for how to configure head/suit assignment rules.

 ### Configuration File ###